morisono/chai-shop-p/.github/instructions/localization.instructions.md

     ```text
     ---

-    **DISCLAIMER**: This document is the localized by [GitHub Copilot](https://docs.github.com/copilot/about-github-copilot/what-is-github-copilot).
+    **DISCLAIMER**: This document is the localized by [AI](https://docs.github.com/copilot/about-github-copilot/what-is-github-copilot).
 Therefore, it may contain mistakes.
 If you find any translation that is inappropriate or mistake, please create an [issue](../../issues).
     ```

 - The disclaimer should also be localized.